McJones/AGLCLaTeX/README.md

 ### Journal Articles

-AGLCLaTeX provides for two kind of academic journal article:
+AGLCLaTeX now only uses one tag for academic journal articles:

+- ```@article``` - article published in an academic journal.

+The older format:

 - ```@article-volume``` - articles published in journals arranged by volume, and
 - ```@article-year``` - articles published in journals arranged by year.

-These are substantially the same in terms of database entries.
-They may or may not include an article type (for unsigned articles), an issue number or a URL:
+is no longer necessary, but is still supported.

-Article published in a journal arranged by volume:
+For an article published in a journal arranged by volume include a volume field:

 ```
 @article-volume{kenyon1998,